anxpara/wayfinder-animation-tool/README.md

 #### All support is greatly appreciated, here are some ways you can help out:

-* Share Wayfinder with your friends!
+* Help beta test by making cool animations and sites.
+I'm curious to see what people make, and what ways people find to use WAT
 * Join the WAT discord: <a href="https://discord.gg/qTpEwE8q6k">https://discord.gg/qTpEwE8q6k</a>
-* Send me some cool animations you've made with WAT.
-I can link them as examples if you'd like
+* Share Wayfinder with your friends
 * Submit <a href="https://github.com/anxpara/wayfinder-animation-tool/issues">bug reports</a>
 * Submit PRs if you'd like to contribute to the project
 * Donate to my Patreon: <a href="https://www.patreon.com/anxpara">https://www.patreon.com/anxpara</a>

 <!-- prettier-ignore-end -->